This is a gluten-free, vegan, one-pot lentil stew. It has lentils, veggies, and all things comforting you need in a perfect one-pot meal.

 What do you need to know about lentil stew?

 Lentil Stew is a delicious, fulfilling vegetarian casserole made with brown lentils (whole masoor dal), vegetables (carrot, peas, onion, potato), herbs, and seasoning.
-I like to call it a fridge-forage stew made with leftover vegetables in the fridge and a few basic pantry staples.
+I like to call it a fridge-forage stew made with leftover vegetables and a few basic pantry staples.

 it is nutritious and nourishing